 ~~ Frédéric Mistral

 I have been drawn to France, and French cooking, since my teenage years when I was fast becoming a gourmet cook.
 I was not drawn to Paris and haute cuisine (though I hope to visit someday), but rather, the cuisine of the commoner and the country folk… Basque and Provençal cuisine.
-Pressure Cooker Lamb Stew Provençal brings the wonderful flavors of Provence to a simple lamb stew, and you can have this fragrant, flavorful stew on the table in an hour with the aid of a pressure-cooker.
+Instant Pot Lamb Stew Provençal brings the wonderful flavors of Provence to a simple lamb stew, and you can have this fragrant, flavorful stew on the table in an hour with the aid of a pressure-cooker.

 If you have followed my blog for any length of time, you know of my reliance on flavor profiles in creating recipes. 😉 The cuisine of Provence is defined by its landscape – gnarly olive trees on rocky slopes; rosemary, fennel, thyme and sage growing wild alongside bay laurel and juniper.
 Olive oil and olives, anchovies, capers, tomatoes, and garlic – lots and lots of garlic – characterize this wonderful cuisine.
 Tapenade, ratatouille, Seafood Stew With Saffron-Infused Broth, and Aioli (garlic mayonnaise) are representative of the cuisine, and among my favorites to prepare and enjoy.